Countries Visited (191/197)

 Myanmar, Laos, Russia, Georgia, Armenia, Azerbaijan,

-– Visited both Hong Kong and Macau, but they are technically part of China
+– Visited Hong Kong, Macau & Taiwan but they are technically part of China

 U.S. States Visited: Alabama, Alaska, Arizona, Arkansas, California,